-I understand lots of naturalistas dare not use humectants like glycerin during harmattan and winter periods but the truth is that, its not bad to use it if you wish too.
+I understand many naturalists dare not use humectants like glycerine during harmattan and winter periods, but the truth is that it is not wrong to use it if you wish to.

-Glycerin also know as ‘glycerol’ is a humectant and has the ability to draw moist which makes hygroscopic in nature.
-Glycerin has 3 water attracting group known as HYDROXYL groups per molecule hence giving the impression that glycerin drys out the hair during these special seasons but that is really not true with the help of the right combination-Water.
+Glycerine, also known as ‘glycerol,’ is a humectant and can draw moistness, making it hygroscopic.
+Glycerine has 3 water-attracting groups known as HYDROXYL groups per molecule.
+Giving the impression that glycerine drys out the hair during these special seasons, but that is not true with the help of the right combination-Water.

-The notion that glycerin will take up moist and feed the dry air is true when used alone on the hair but NOT true when its been properly diluted or saturated with water because glycerin bound to water is not easily going to give its water up and to be honest, it makes no chemical sense to give up its water the moment its been saturated “Glycerin mixed with sufficient water is saturated”.
+The notion that glycerin will take up moisture and feed the dry air is true.
+Mainly when used alone on the hair.
+But not true when it’s appropriately been diluted or saturated with water.
+Because glycerine is bound to water, it is not quickly going to give its water up, and to be honest.
+It makes no chemical sense to give up its water the moment it’s been saturated.
+“Glycerine mixed with sufficient water is saturated.”

-Saturating or diluting glycerin with water before use will not draw water/moist away from your hair bcos these two components are inseparable thus making it stable and suitable to help keep the hair moisturised without the fear to drying out your hair.
+Saturating or diluting glycerine with water before use will not draw water/moisture away from your hair because these two components are inseparable, thus making it stable and suitable to help keep the hair moisturized without the fear of drying out your hair.

-Your glycerin can be used during wash or deep conditioning process.
-As a spritiz, ensure its best diluted with 15% vegetable glycerine and 85% water measurement ratio as a spritz.
+Your glycerine can be used during a wash or deep conditioning process.
+Ensure its best diluted with 15% vegetable glycerine and 85% water measurement ratio as a spritz.

-Glycerin including honey has got so many benefits for the hair and I just can’t imagine why its benefits should be left out on specific seasons due to a false belief/misconceptions.
+Glycerine, including honey, has got so many benefits for the hair, and I can’t imagine why its benefits should be left out on specific seasons due to false beliefs/misconceptions.

-Glycerin is good for use all year round and shouldn’t be feared to be used in winter/dry seasons.
+Glycerine is suitable for use all year round and shouldn’t be feared to be used in winter/dry seasons.